qrvey/partner-portal/docs-v2/composer/charts/overview-of-chart-builder.md

 <li> - Remove</li></ul>

-We recommend watching this video on <a href="https://partners.qrvey.com/docs/video-training/building-qrvey-sample/chart-builder">Chart Builder</a>.
+For a tutorial on using Chart Builder, see the video <a href="/docs-v2/video-training/legacy/chart-builder.md">Chart Builder</a>.

 </div>